-One dead after overnight triple shooting on Jefferson Avenue
+One dead following triple shooting on Jefferson Avenue

 Latest Weather Blog

-One dead after overnight triple shooting on Jefferson Avenue
+One dead following triple shooting on Jefferson Avenue

 BATON ROUGE - A shooting left one person dead and two others hurt Tuesday night.